I find that there is little difference between creating money, self-love,

 to start.
 I create an Appreciation Journal, writing about everything

-I appreciate, exciting miracles that happened and things that have touched
+I appreciate, exciting miracles that happened and things that have

-Journal and reread the entries I've made.
-That pivots my thoughts quickly
+out my Appreciation Journal and reread the entries I've made.
+That

-and easily.
-And while I'm at it, I add a few new entries to my journal.
+pivots my thoughts quickly and easily.
+And while I'm at it, I add a

-Of course, any other replacement habit will do as long as it promotes
+will do as long as it promotes health and well-being.

-what I want.
-For instance, there is a huge difference between saying, "I
+describes what I want.
+For instance, there is a huge difference between

-don’t want to be sick anymore." and saying "I want to be healthy."
+dont want to be sick anymore." and saying "I want to be healthy."
 The

 former focuses on sickness while the latter focuses on health.

-Take time to identify the deeper need lying behind the thoughts.
-For
+- Take time to identify the deeper need lying behind the thoughts.
+For instance, my negative thinking often carries a deeper fear of feeling

-unlovable or not being good enough or afraid of being rejected for making
+unlovable or not being good enough or afraid of being rejected for

-I catch myself feeling that I am not good enough, I ask myself, "Why
+if I catch myself feeling that I am not good enough, I ask myself, "Why

 not?
 What evidence have I gathered to prove that I am not good enough?